orientechnologies/orientdb-labs/OEP_10.md

 Once again it is worth to note that all those procedures will work even if we will use component locks, not page locks, providing a much better level of scalability without of changing of component implementation.

+Let's estimate risks of a presence of deadlocks in proposed transaction protocol and approaches to avoid them.

+In a current implementation, we track changes which are going to be applied both to records, and key indexes.
+To prevent deadlocks between records and keys we need to sort all records and all keys and acquire locks for all of them before we start transaction inside of storage.

+Such approach will prevent any deadlocks between keys and existing records.
+But there are still two variants of deadlocks:

+1. RIDs of new records are unknown before insertion, so before acquiring a lock on the RID we need to acquire page locks to get a value of the RID, but during record read, we acquire locks in opposite direction which may lead to deadlock.
+Such cases are very rare.
+For most of the cases, we will not provide invalid RIDs to read record content, but such case is still possible.
+2. We do not track changes of ridbags which are implemented as small trees and also there is an automatical conversion between embedded and tree version of presentation of ridbag.

+To solve the first problem, we will use "try locks."
+Algorithm of insertion of records will look like following:

+1. Make structure modification changes and remember the position of record content.
+2. Lock domain page, but not change it, instead calculate RID value.
+3. Try to acquire  record lock if attempt is failed release page locks
+4. Acquire record lock with calculated RID.
+5. Acquire cluster page locks.
+6. Acquire domain page and if RID is still the same complete change, otherwise, calculate new RID and repeat algorithm.

+To solve the second problem, it is proposed to use deadlock detection which is based on an algorithm of finding of cycles in "wait-for" graph.
+When a deadlock is detected, system rollbacks operation on one of the ridbags and will repeat it later.
+Such log detector is implemented on 80%  in https://github.com/orientechnologies/orientdb/tree/dreadlock/core/src/main/java/com/orientechnologies/common/concur/dreadlock.
+The detector has O(N) complexity and as result time which is needed to detect deadlock matters of hundreds of nanoseconds at max.
+So we may execute deadlock detection every 0.1 usec without risk of performance loss in case of presence of deadlock.

 ###Low-level design